Willy Pogany: Career

 Pogany worked as an art director on several Hollywood films, including Fashions of 1934 and Dames.
 He began his involvement in motion picture set design in 1924 and worked in film until the end of the 1930s.
 He was commissioned by John Ringling, Ettenger, Reiner and William Randolph Hearst's Wyntoon Estate, painted for the Barrymore family, Douglas Fairbanks Jr., Carole Lombard, Enrico Caruso, Miriam Hopkins, and many others.
-In 1939, Pogany designed an animated cartoon, Scrambled Eggs (1939 film), based on a story by his wife Elaine, for producer Walter Lantz.
+In 1939, Pogany designed an animated cartoon, Scrambled Eggs, based on a story by his wife Elaine, for producer Walter Lantz.
 The star character of the Lantz cartoon, Peterkin, became the title character of a children's book the Poganys released the next year.

 Pogany was awarded gold medals in Budapest and Leipzig Expo as well as the London Masonic Medal, and became a Fellow of the London Royal Society of Art.
 The New York Society of Architects gave him a silver medal for his mural in the August Heckscher's Children's Theatre showing Cinderella, Hansel and Gretel, and Jack in the Beanstalk.
-He won a gold medal in 1915 at the Panama Pacific Expo for his work The ValCares. and was also awarded the Hungarian Silver Blue Medal.
+He won a gold medal in 1915 at the Panama Pacific Expo for his work The Valkyries (Walkürenritt). and was also awarded the Hungarian Silver Blue Medal.

-In 1914, Pogany's illustrations appeared on the cover of Metropolitan Magazine, Ladies Home Journal, Harper's Weekly, Hearst's Town and Country, Theatre Magazine and American Weekly.
+In 1914, Pogany's illustrations appeared on the cover of Metropolitan Magazine, Ladies Home Journal, Harper's Weekly, Hearst's Town & Country, Theatre Magazine and American Weekly.
 In 1917 to 1921, he worked for the Metropolitan Opera designing sketches, scenery and costumes.
 In 1918 he illustrated a children's retelling of Homer, The Adventures of Odysseus and the Tale of Troy written by Padraic Colum.